-For more information regarding this report please contact Janet Fulmer, General Manager at (406) 965-3944.
-Public Participation Opportunities: Monthly Board meetings are held the second Tuesday of each month at the District Office, 1047 Grant Drive, Great Falls, MT 59404 at 6:30 PM.
-Informationis also provided on the Districts website www.spvws.com.
+For more information regarding this report please contact Janet Fulmer at (406) 965-3944.
+Public Participation Opportunities: Monthly Board Meetings are held on the 3rd Tuesday of each month at the District office, 1047 Grant Drive, Great Falls, MT.

 Sources of Drinking Water